siemens/ix/.changeset/empty-sloths-burn.md

 "@siemens/ix": patch
 ---

-fix(core/dropdown): open dropdown on text input
+fix(core/category-filter): open dropdown on text input and keep it open